Skip to main content

 You could come up with any baked good, flower, cartoon character, or favorite thing and turn it into a baby nickname.
 A noise they make or a sound they love could turn into a nickname.
 Most of these nicknames will only stick around for babyhood but be careful — you don’t want Pork Chop or Stinker to be the nickname that sticks and follows your little one to high school.
 Don’t let that hold you back from letting this be the time to experiment with lots of different nicknames at home, though.

-You have such a special time when you’re able to call that little bundle the cutest names before they grow up and tell you to stop it and that they are too old and cool for nicknames.
-Those years are short and go by quickly, so go ahead and call them all the silly names you want and see what makes them laugh.
+You have such a special time when you’re able to call that little bundle the cutest names before they grow up and tell you to stop it and let you know they are too old and cool for nicknames.
+Those years are short and go by quickly, so go ahead and call them all the silly names you want and see what makes them (and you) laugh.
 If a nickname based on their name or personality ends up sticking, it could turn into something wonderful for both of you, a special word or phrase for the two of you to use for life.
 And if not, it will be an adorable memory from when your kid was just a baby.

 Sarah Prager